elpidiotossou/qrcode-generator/README.md

 This QR code generator can be used to generate QR codes for any type of link, such as a website, email, contact information, or even a text message.
 You can also use it to generate QR codes for QR code-based payment systems.

-To prepare your code for GitHub:

-Create a new repository on GitHub.
-Clone the repository to your local machine.
-Copy your QR code generator code to the repository.
-Create a new file called README.md and paste the above content into it.
-Commit your changes and push them to GitHub.
-Once you have pushed your changes to GitHub, your QR code generator code will be available to anyone who clones your repository.